mrueda/EGA_genomeref/README.md

 We have established that having 100 matches in one the reference genomes (and 0 in the others) provides enough confidence to infer the genome.
 However, you may change such threshold according to your needs.

-Intermediate files (with information about variants matching the reference genome) are deleted by default (file \*.variants).
+Intermediate files are deleted by default at the end (\*.variants\*).
 If you find inconsistencies in your results (e.g matches in more than one genome ref) feel free to uncomment the line that deletes them and explore their contents.

 # Demo